HadisRe/TaintSentinel/README.md

 ### Dataset

-The TaintSentinel dataset contains 2,017 smart contracts (148 vulnerable, 1,869 safe).
+The TaintSentinel dataset contains 4,487 smart contracts (231 vulnerable, 4,256 safe) organized in two batches.
 Dataset is included in the repository under `dataset/contracts/`.